-One of its advantages is that cytometry can be used to generate a lot of data per cell basis.
+One of the advantages of cytometry is it can be used to generate a lot of data per cell basis.
 Researchers can probe a heterogeneous cell population derived from almost any solid tissue or body fluid.
 Regardless of the source, the cell processing protocol must be optimized to yield homogenous, single-cell suspension of viable cells.
 The protocol must therefore be optimized for pH, temperature and other conditions that will impact cell viability and/or produce autofluorescence.
 And, it must also yield sufficient numbers of quality cells for analysis.
 Sample quality directly correlates to data quality.
 As in every scientific experiments, technical skill and expertise is the only guarantee for experimental success.

 Data acquisition & analysis: